MiziCestt/MiziCestt/README.md

 Sometimes I would go silent, running away, or leaving without saying anything.
 I do all of this commonly(common) though I'm trying to get better at not trying to leave, run away, or going silent.
 My silence doesn't mean I'm mad, I dislike you or ignoring you.
 It's either I don't know what to say or probably don't want to talk anymore.
 My social Battery drains easily so I might just leave or won't talk to you though I'll tell you that I probably don't want to talk anymore i'm still trying to fix this habit of mine, so sorry if you experience this with me.
 Sorry.
+Sometimes I will need to disappear and be by myself or with friends